Triskelia/Bambi-Dumbtalk-Script/README.md

 ![Dumbtalk Script Icon - Running_128](https://user-images.githubusercontent.com/5974879/118271520-af706a80-b4c1-11eb-8d0a-18f69c791f4c.png)

-This script automatically replace what you type in discord chat with more Bambi-like stuff.
+This script automatically replaces what you type in discord chat with more Bambi-like stuff.

 ## Features